Slippers For Plantar Fasciitis: How To Pick The Perfect Pair

 Everything to Look For In Slippers for Plantar Fasciitis

-Picking the perfect pair of slippers for plantar fasciitis can seem like a challenge.
+Picking the perfect pair of shoes for plantar fasciitis can seem like a challenge.
 The fashion industry often does not consider comfort, while the foot health industry often ignores fashion.
 Thankfully, once you have the right knowledge and tips, selecting the right pair of slippers for you can be a breeze.
-To help you pick the perfect pair of slippers, we have put together a guide to choosing the right slippers for plantar fasciitis.
+To help you pick the perfect pair of slippers, we have put together a guide to choosing the right house slippers for plantar fasciitis.
 Below we have compiled the key features to look for when selecting the perfect pair of slippers for this particular condition.

 - Arch Support: When looking for slippers for plantar fasciitis, we believe the most essential aspect of your selection should be identifying slippers that provide arch support.
 Individuals with a low arch/flat feet have a very flexible foot with the arch of the foot sitting very close to the ground.
 Because of this, individuals with low arches are prone to over-pronation, which occurs when the foot rotates too far inward with each step.
 This makes individuals with low arches prone to developing plantar fasciitis.
 Conversely, individuals with high arches have a very rigid foot structure that is more susceptible to underpronate, this means that the foot rolls outward too far.
 Due to this fact, individuals with high arches are also more likely to develop plantar fasciitis.
 Finding a slipper with proper arch support is essential to helping prevent plantar fasciitis and alleviate plantar fasciitis symptoms